brooklynrail/brooklynrail-platform/content/events/2022/12/wild-mind-wild-earth-our-place-in-the-sixth-extinction.md

 ---
 title: "Wild Mind, Wild Earth: Our Place in the Sixth Extinction "
 deck: Featuring David Hinton and Phong H. Bui, with Jacob Bromberg
-summary: "Poet David Hinton joins Rail publisher and artistic director Phong H.
+summary: Poet David Hinton joins Rail publisher and artistic director Phong H.
   Bui for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading by Jacob Bromberg.
 people:
   - person: david-hinton
   - person: phong-h-bui